wso2/docs-mi/en/docs/reference/mediators/enrich-mediator.md

 ### Example 9: Enriching JSON primitive values

-You can use Property mediators with `JSON` data type to enrich any JSON primitive, object, or an array to a given target.
+You can use property mediators with `JSON` data type to enrich any JSON primitive, object, or array to a given target.

 !!!
 Note
-    When we use a Property with `STRING` data type in the Enrich mediator, it supports native JSON capabilities only if the property contains a JSON object or a JSON array.
+    When we use a property with `STRING` data type in the Enrich mediator, it supports native JSON capabilities only if the property contains a JSON object or a JSON array.
 The rest of the values are considered to be XML.

 ```xml